JuliaActuary/FinanceModels.jl/docs/src/developer.md

 Sometimes it is most natural or convenient to expect a certain kind of `Rate` from a given curve.
 In many advanced use-cases (differentiation, stochastic rates), `Continuous` rates are most natural.
 For this reason, the `DEFAULT_COMPOUNDING` constant within Yields.jl is $(Yields.DEFAULT_COMPOUNDING).
 Two comments on this:

 1. Becuase Yields.jl returns `Rate` types (e.g. `Rate(0.05,Continuous()`) instead of single scalars (e.g. `0.05`) functions within the `JuliaActuary` universe (e.g. `ActuaryUtilities.present_value) know how to treat rates differently and in general users should not ever need to worry about converting between different compounding conventions.
-2. Developers implementing new `AbstractYield` types can define their own default.
+2. Developers implementing new `AbstractYieldCurve` types can define their own default.
 For example, using the `MyYield` example above:

   - `__ratetype(::Type{MyYield}) = Yields.Rate{Float64, Continuous}`

-If the `CompoundingFrequency` is `Continuous`, then it's currently not necessary to define `__ratetype`, as it will fall back onto the generic method defined for `AbstractYield`s.
+If the `CompoundingFrequency` is `Continuous`, then it's currently not necessary to define `__ratetype`, as it will fall back onto the generic method defined for `AbstractYieldCurve`s.

 If the preferred compounding frequency is `Periodic`, then you must either define the methods (`zero`, `forward`,...) for your type or to use the generic methods then you must define `Yields.CompoundingFrequency(curve::MyCurve)` to return the `Periodic` compounding datatype of the rates to return.